jonathon-chew/Ogma/README.md

-# Lines of Code Analyzer
+# Lines of Code Analyzer - Ogma

 A simple Golang-based utility that scans a project directory and reports the number of **files** and **lines of code** for various programming languages.